Hezbollah steps up rocket fire as Israel sends more troops into Lebanon

 Israel's response to Iran's missile barrage

-Last week, Iran launched its own barrage of some 180 ballistic missiles at Israel, in what it said was a response to the killing of Nasrallah, along with an Iranian general who was with him at the time, and Ismail Haniyeh, the top leader of Hamas, who was killed in an explosion in Tehran in July.
+Last week, Iran launched its own barrage of some 180 ballistic missiles at Israel, in what it said was a response to the killing of Nasrallah, along with an Iranian general who was with him at the time, and Ismail Haniyeh, the top leader of Hamas killed in an explosion in Tehran in July.

 Israel has vowed to respond to the missile attack, without saying when or how.